 The issues should be framed such that the judge understands exactly what needs to be decided.
 An effective issue statement includes:

-- (1) A reference to the relevant law
+- (1) A reference to the relevant law;

-- (2) The legal question
+- (2) The legal question; and

 - (3) Any legally significant facts

 In mentioning the legally significant facts, it is important that you maintain objectivity, addressing facts that are favorable to one side (and thus unfavorable to the other) and vice versa.
-The issues on appeal are often framed in terms of whether the district court (i.e., trial court) correctly/incorrectly (properly/improperly, etc.) did x.
+The issues on appeal are often framed in terms of whether the trial court correctly or incorrectly decided an issue below.
 In framing it as "correctly," one could assume that the result you ultimately will reach is that whatever the district court did was proper.
 Similarly, in framing it as "incorrectly," one could assume that the result you ultimately will reach is that whatever the district court did was improper.
 This is a safe assumption, and given that you ultimately will provide a recommendation in the bench memo, it is appropriate to frame the issues as such.
 Issues can also be framed in terms of the standard of review (e.g., "Did the trial court abuse its discretion when . . . ?").

-4 FEDERAL JUDICIAL CENTER, LAW CLERK HANDBOOK: A HANDBOOK FOR LAW CLERKS TO FEDERAL JUDGES (Sylvan A. Sobel, ed., 2d ed.
-2007).

-5 See The Writing Center, Georgetown University Law Center, In Chambers: Effective Writing Tips for Judicial Interns and Law Clerks (2005). https://www.law.georgetown.edu/wp-content/uploads/2018/07/In-Chambers-Effective-Writing-Tips-for-the-Judicial-Interns-and-Law-Clerks.pdf

-6 DUNNEWOLD, HONETSCHLAGER & TOFTE, supra note 2, at 127.

-7 Id. at 126-27.

-EXAMPLES OF ISSUES ON APPEAL
+The following are examples of issues on appeal:

-Under Chimel v.
-California, did the District Court incorrectly suppress a can of lye that an officer found in a cabinet in the hallway of Defendant's house approximately ten minutes after Defendant's arrest when the cabinet was an unobstructed twelve feet from Defendant, the officers lacked full control over Defendant, and Defendant was handcuffed in the back but had a history of violence?
+- 1. Under Chimel v.
+California, did the District Court incorrectly suppress a can of lye that an officer found in a cabinet in the hallway of Defendant's house approximately ten minutes after Defendant's arrest when the cabinet was an unobstructed twelve feet from Defendant, the officers lacked full control over Defendant, and Defendant was handcuffed in the back but had a history of violence? - 2.
 Did the District Court correctly determine that the speech regulated under New Columbia's statute prohibiting video game retailers from selling sexually violent video games to minors constituted variable obscenity under Ginsberg v.
-New York, thus removing it from First Amendment protection?

-Under Iowa Code Section 99.99.99, did the District Court properly award custody to the child's mother when the mother has been their main care provider and has never been known to physically punish her child, but she has a history of alcohol abuse and has been overheard shouting at other adults?8

-Under the Sixth Amendment, did the trial court abuse its discretion and violate Mr. Robinson's right to a fair trial when, after the sheriff received a note indicating that someone would help Mr. Robinson escape from custody, it required him to wear a leg restraint during trial?9
+New York, thus removing it from First Amendment protection? - 3.
+Under Iowa Code Section 99.99.99, did the District Court properly award custody to the child's mother when the mother has been the child's main care provider and has never been known to physically punish her child, but she has a history of alcohol abuse and has been overheard shouting at other adults?17 - 4.
+Under the Sixth Amendment, did the trial court abuse its discretion and violate Mr. Robinson's right to a fair trial when, after the sheriff received a note indicating that someone would help Mr. Robinson escape from custody, it required him to wear a leg restraint during trial?18 different names for the sections or might break up the bench memo differently.